leog25/Inturo.io-MBTI-Chatbot/README.md

 ```
 This will start the frontend application (usually accessible at `http://localhost:5173/`).

-## **Usage**
-- Open your browser and navigate to the provided localhost link.
-- Interact with the chatbot to:
-  - Input your MBTI personality type.
-  - Explore career advice for different MBTI types.
-  - Learn about how each engineering discipline aligns with certain strengths and preferences.

 ## **Acknowledgments**
 - **ENGR 110:** Special thanks to the University of Michigan Engineering Department for fostering career exploration.